-The arrangements apply to children starting in the Reception/Foundation Year for the first time in 2019/20.
+The arrangements apply to children starting in the Reception/Foundation Year.
 The published admission number (PAN) for this year group is shown in the school list in the Starting School Parent's Guide.
-The close date for application is 11th January 2019.
-Allocation results will be notified during the month of April 2019.
+The close date for application is 11th January 2020.
+Allocation results will be notified during the month of April 2020.
 The school follows Plymouth City Council's co-ordinated primary admissions scheme.